Medabots/medarot3/CONTRIBUTING.md

 * Match idioms and puns where possible, but avoid inserting them where there aren't any
 * Part descriptions must fit within one box
 * Use bold for emphasis instead of quotes (use quotes only if something is actually being directly quoted)
+* For sounds in text, use italics or bold italics in the sheet (or font codes f08 and f09)
-* For speech from aliens, use italics in the sheet (or font f03 and f04), as it is a font meant to represent their more 'rigid' way of speaking
+* For speech from aliens, use the robotic font (font codes f03 and f04), as it is a font meant to represent their more 'rigid' way of speaking

 ## Contributing to Development